WitnessAngel/witness-angel-cryptolib/docs/api/utilities.rst

 Utilities
 ---------

-Different functions which can be useful when dealing with cryptography.
+This module exposes different functions which can be useful when dealing with cryptography.

 .. autofunction:: wacryptolib.utilities.split_as_chunks